-One major challenge is designing a deposition mechanism and selecting an appropriate material [13].
+One major challenge is designing a deposition mechanism and selecting an appropriate material [10].
 The prototype robot and scanning deposition mechanism both use two compartment syringes with mixing nozzles (McMaster-Carr PN: 74695A11 with 74695A63, 7451A22 with 7816A32) and high expansion poly-urethane casting foam (US-Composites 21b foam) to make amorphous depositions.

-The scanning deposition mechanism consists of a mixing nozzle and distance sensor mounted on moving carriage, Fig 6(a).
+The scanning deposition mechanism consists of a fixed structural frame and a moving carriage, Fig 6(a).
 By running a Alg.
-1 along the direction of carriage travel (with K = 0, $\epsilon = 2$ cm and d covering all of Q) this mechanism autonomously creates a level structure from amorphous depositions.
+1 along the direction of carriage travel (with $K = 0, \epsilon = 2 \text{ cm}$ and d equalling the entire range) this mechanism autonomously creates a level structure from amorphous depositions.
 Mounting this mechanism on the front of a robot and treating each leveling deposition episode as a single deposition in Alg.
 2, turns the physical construction problem into the simplified model.
 Viewed from the side, each leveled line under the carriage represents the apex of a conical deposition.
 Algorithm 2 simply picks the next point to level.